coryaent/agassi/README.md

 [Roo](https://github.com/sfproductlabs/roo) addresses the redundency issue by creating a custom, in-memory, raft-consensus key-value store for certificates and service information.
 It does not handle basic authentication, and consists of several thousand lines of go.

-Agassi leverages the stability and reliability of etcd and consists of a few hundrel lines of JavaScript.
+Agassi leverages the stability and reliability of etcd and consists of a few hundred lines of JavaScript.

 ## Setup
 Agassi uses docker swarm's secret feature to securely store sensitive data.
 Private keys are not stored in etcd.